keywordsalad/thisfieldwas.green/site/_drafts/embracing-nondeterminism-part-2.md

 ## Validation as a use case

-Let's walk through my favorite usage of applicatives: validation.
+Let's walk through a powerful capability of applicatives: _validation_.

+### Validating a `User` from external data

 When constructing a `User` from data that we receive from an external source, such as a form or API, we can use `ap()` to lift `User`'s curried constructor into a validation context and apply it to validated arguments.
 If all arguments are valid, then we should receive a validation context containing a valid `User`.
 If any arguments are invalid, then we should receive an invalid context with all reasons for validation failure.

 Here is the definition for `User`: